 And now, the pleasant and long-awaited part!

-I’m a type of person for whom writing is an energizing activity.
+I’m the type of person for whom writing is an energizing activity.
 I enjoy writing so much that I sometimes like to think that the hours when I’m writing are my “real life”—while everything else that I experience in life is just a playground so that I have something to write about.
-Writing makes me feel productive and rested at the same time, and it’s a better chill out time than going out, sports, or watching movies.
+Writing makes me feel productive and rested at the same time, and it’s a better chill-out time than going out, doing sports, or watching movies.
 Thus, although blogging costs me time, it doesn’t cost me much life energy.
 It’s a “recharging” time.

 But the effort paid off.
 When it comes to writing books right now, I don’t have any problem with putting together my thoughts in a structured and engaging way.
 Furthermore, some of my blog posts became the building blocks for my first book.